 Regular exercise will help your muscles and will benefit your whole body.
 It will also make you feel better about yourself.

-Light to moderate aerobic exercise, such as walking, will help to strengthen the muscles.
+Light to moderate aerobic exercise, such as walking in water, will help to strengthen the muscles.
 Some daily light stretching and regular movement helps us to stay flexible, will help to prevent muscle stiffness and will improve muscle tone.
 Some of our members do at least some walking every day, others do Pilates exercises, use a treadmill, or follow an exercise routine set by their physiotherapist.

 Note: Always seek the advice of your doctor before starting on any diet or exercise regime.